 Overton Hotel and Conference Center

 As Lubbock’s premier hotel and conference center, guests will find themselves fully consumed in West Texas hospitality.
-At $119 per night, the Overton offers a complimentary airport shuttle, premier fitness and business centers, and meeting rooms from 12 people to 1,200.
+The Overton offers a complimentary airport shuttle, premier fitness and business centers, and meeting rooms from 12 people to 1,200.
 This hotel is also positioned right on the edge of Texas Tech’s campus, providing guests with a complete “Hub City” experience.
 This hotel also houses The Pecan Grill, a hearty, decadent choice if you are looking for a great place to eat to jumpstart your morning or at the end of the day.

 Pioneer Pocket Hotel

-The Pioneer Pocket Hotel is one of Lubbock’s exclusive luxury hotels offered at an affordable price – $112 per night.
+The Pioneer Pocket Hotel is one of Lubbock’s exclusive luxury hotels offered at an affordable price.
 This pocket hotel is changing the way you stay in Lubbock as the only keyless entry accommodation in the city that does not require a front-desk check-in.
 Placed in the heart of downtown on Broadway and Avenue K, you will find yourself entrapped in the thick of Lubbock’s culture.

 DoubleTree by Hilton